nventuro/pi-rack/README.md

 # pi-rack
-Real time audio effects with a RaspberryPi, with buttons and potentiometers integration.
+Real time audio effects with a RaspberryPi using Pure Data, with buttons and potentiometers integration.

 # Setup